 Thus, the arrangement is expressed as 1 + 2.
-The dorsal vascular bundle consists of a central main bowl – shaped xylem and phloem.
+The dorsal vascular bundle consists of a central main bowl-shaped xylem and phloem.
 Patches of sclerenchyma cells covered the phloem.
-The ventral vascular bundles are somewhat elongate of circular in shape.
+The ventral vascular bundles are somewhat elongate of circular.
 The center region of ground tissue is made up of large parenchymatous cells.
-Calcium oxalate crystals no evident.
+Calcium oxalate crystals are no evident.

-Lamina (Fig. 3: 3 - 5): The midrib has convex in adaxial surface, a single layer epidermis having cuboid shape cells with thick cuticle.
+Lamina (Fig. 3: 3 - 5): The midrib has convex in the adaxial surface, a single layer epidermis having cuboid shape cells with a thick cuticle.
 Three to four layers of collenchyma cells followed by epidermis.
-A bowl shaped large vascular bundle in dorsal side and small circular shaped vascular bundle in ventral side consisting xylem and phloem.
+A bowl-shaped large vascular bundle in the dorsal side and small circular shaped vascular bundle in ventral side consisting xylem and phloem.
 Patches of sclerenchyma surrounded the phloem region.
-The centre ground tissue is made up of parenchymatous cells.
+The center ground tissue is made up of parenchymatous cells.

-In lamina, the upper epidermis has large, cuboid or rectangle shaped cells and the lower epidermis has comparatively small, cuboid shaped cells.
-Both epidermis has thick cuticle.
-Next to the upper epidermis, narrowly cylindrical single layer of palisade parenchyma and spherical spongy parenchyma cells forming a network.
-Vascular bundles are various sizes.
+In lamina, the upper epidermis has large, cuboid or rectangle shaped cells and the lower epidermis has comparatively small cuboid-shaped cells.
+Both epidermises has thick cuticle.
+Next to the upper epidermis, the narrowly cylindrical single layer of palisade parenchyma and spherical spongy parenchyma cells forming a network.
+Vascular bundles are of various sizes.
 The stomata diacytic type and hypostomatic.
-Peltate trichomes gland present in lower epidermis.
+Peltate trichomes gland present in the lower epidermis.

 FIG. 2: MACROSCOPIC AND MICROSCOPIC FEATURES OF ROOT- BARK OF PREMNA SERRATIFOLIA